Martchus/PKGBUILDs/README.md

 fast as possible.
 There's actually a lengthy discussion about this topi on the [Qt development mailinglist](https://lists.qt-project.org/pipermail/development/2021-September/ 041732.html) so the situation might improve in the future.
+Note that as of qtbase commit `5ffc744b791a114a3180a425dd26e298f7399955` (requires Qt > 6.2.1) one can specify `-DQT_NO_PACKAGE_VERSION_CHECK=TRUE` to ignore the strict versioning check.

 Currently, I test only CMake.
 It is possible to use either the shared or the static libraries.
 The static libraries are installed into a nested prefix